Yamaha Motor Finance Australia Privacy Policy

 We will use a variety of methods to collect and disclose your personal information including through written forms, telephone calls and via electronic means.
 We may collect and disclose your personal information during the information life cycle, regularly, or on an ad hoc basis, depending on the purpose of collection.

 When you apply for credit with YMF or agree to act as a guarantor on a credit application, we will assess your credit worthiness and ability to repay the loan or make repayments under the credit agreement.
-As part of the credit assessment, we may request a credit report about you from a Credit Reporting Body (‘CRB’).
-Credit reports generally contain information about your credit history, accounts you hold with other credit providers, repayment history information and financial hardship information as defined by Privacy (Credit Reporting) Code 2014.
+As part of the credit assessment, we may request a credit report about you from a CRB.
+Credit reports generally contain information about your credit history, accounts you hold with other credit providers, repayment history information and financial hardship information as defined by the Privacy (Credit Reporting) Code 2025.

-The credit reporting body that we use is Equifax Pty Ltd (‘Equifax’).
+The CRB that we use is Equifax Pty Ltd (“Equifax”).
 Equifax’s privacy policy can be accessed at https://www.equifax.com.au/privacy.

-In order to carry out our direct marketing we collect your personal information from and disclose it to others that provide us with specialised data matching, trending or analytical services, as well as general marketing services (you can see the full list of persons and organisations under ‘HOW DO WE HANDLE YOUR PERSONAL INFORMATION?’).
+Our direct marketing is conducted by exchanging your personal information with other entities that provide us with specialised data matching, trending or analytical services, as well as general marketing services (you can see the full list of persons and organisations under section 8 ‘HOW DO WE HANDLE YOUR INFORMATION’).
 We may also collect your personal information for marketing through competitions and by purchasing contact lists.

-We, and other people who provide us with services, may combine the personal information collected from you or others, with the information we, or entities in the Yamaha Group, or our service providers already hold about you.
+We, the Yamaha Finance Group and our service providers, may combine the personal information collected from you or others with information that is already held about you.
 We may also use online targeted marketing, data and audience matching and market segmentation to improve advertising relevance to you.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added, and the cookie helps analyse web traffic or lets us know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.